bitmovin/analytics-grafana-datasource/bitmovin-analytics-datasource/README.md

 | API Key      | Your API key                                             |
 | Ad Analytics | If checked, the datasource is switched to query ads data |

-[//]: # (TODOMY check whether the Tenant Org Id is still relevenat...)

-Optionally add your `Tenant Org Id` which you can also get from [bitmovin dashboard](https://dashboard.bitmovin.com).
+Optionally add your `Tenant Org Id` which you can also get from the [bitmovin dashboard](https://dashboard.bitmovin.com).

 ## Time Series Graph